 The rated speed is defined in paragraph 2.1.72.
-Rated speed for variable speed engines subject to an emission test shall be determined from the applicable mapping procedure set out in paragraph 7.6..
+Rated speed for variable speed engines subject to an emission test other than those tested on a constant-speed NRSC defined in paragraph 2.1.12. shall be determined from the applicable mapping procedure set out in paragraph 7.6..
+Rated speed for variable-speed engines tested on a constant-speed NRSC shall be declared by the manufacturer according to the characteristics of the engine.
 Rated speed for constant speed engines shall be declared by the manufacturer according to the characteristics of the governor.
 Where an engine type equipped with alternative speeds as permitted by paragraph 2.1.11 of this Regulation is subject to an emission test, each alternative speed shall be declared and tested.